slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The first sign of love: for men is timidity, in women it is courage."
 -- Voltaire [1694]*

+> *"When women love us, they forgive us everything, even our crimes; when they do not love us, they give us credit for nothing, not even our virtues"
+-- Honoré De Balzac [1799]*

 > *"The surest sign that a man is in love is when he divorces his wife."
 -- H.L.
 Mencken [1880]*